alinex/node-report/README.md

 - ol - ordered list from array
 - dl - definitiuon list from object

+All this lists allow for alphanumeric sorting.
+Give `true` as second parameter or `false` for reverse sorting.

 ### Table

 Output a table (data object and optional column object needed).
 This can be called